Neem & Tea Tree Body & Hair Shampoo

 Often, the first symptom of Eczema is intense itching usually followed by redness and a rash.
 Some areas will blister, weep or peel.
 The affected area is usually very dry and can appear thickened or scaly.
 Severely affected skin may develop painful, deep cracks, called fissures.

 The most common type of eczema is called atopic dermatitis.
-It is a chronic and usually begins in childhood.
+It is a chronic condition that often begins in childhood.
 Atopic dermatitis starts with dry skin patches that are very itchy.
 Scratching causes the dry skin to become red and irritated.

 Contact dermatitis is another common form of eczema.
 Contact dermatitis happens when the skin touches irritating substances or allergens.
 These make the skin inflamed, causing it to burn, itch and become red.
 Contact dermatitis often appears on the hands or any part of the body that touched the allergen or irritant.